ooker777/docs-1/docs/en/Obsidian/Configuration example.md

     - Default folder : `docs/notes`
     - Choose your frontmatter key: `category` (you can change it!)
     - Root folder : `docs`
+    - [ ] Use the frontmatter "title" to generate the file name (free, personally I use it!)
+2. Text conversion
+   1. Texts
+       - [ ] Strict line breaks
+       - [ ] Dataview[^4]
-2. Links conversion
+    2. Links
       - [x] Folder note
       - [x] Internal links
       - [ ] Wikilinks (the template support them by default!)
 3. Embed
    - [x] Image
    - [x] Embedded notes
-   - Default folder : `docs/assets/images`
+   - Default folder : `docs/assets/img`
 4. Github Workflow
-    - Leave blank the GitHub actions
+    - **Leave blank the GitHub actions**
     - [x] Auto-clean up
-    - Excluded folder : `docs/assets/meta, docs/assets/js, docs/assets/css, docs/tags.md`[^3]
+    - Excluded folder : `docs/assets/js, docs/assets/meta, docs/assets/css, tags.md`[^3]
-5. Embed settings :
+5. Plugin parameters :
-    - [x] Image
-    - [x] Embed notes
-    - Choose `docs/assets/img`
-6. ✅ Folder notes
+    - Blog link : If you use something else than github pages.
+    - Remove a part of the link : `docs/, .md`
+    - [ ] Notify all errors (useful for debugging on mobile)

-The files (and the images) will be sent on your GitHub repository template, in the specified folder.
+The files (and the images) will be sent on your GitHub repository, in the specified folder.

 ### Useful informations
 #### Links